 To the Japanese, Ikigai is a comprehensive concept describing subjective well-being.
 It encompasses life-satisfaction, self-esteem, morale, happiness as well as the evaluation of meaning in one's life.

-The short definitions below might give you some insight to what ikigai means to the Japanese.
+The concise definitions below might give you some insight to what ikigai means to the Japanese.

 Ikigai is the action we take in pursuit of happiness. - Yukari Mitsuhashi.